AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/hibernating-de-hibernating-sandbox-environments.md

 It may take up to a few minutes for sandbox program environments to enter hibernation mode.
 Data is preserved during hibernation.

->[!CAUTION]
->In the latest release, linking to the Developer Console directly from Cloud Manager will not give you the option to hibernate a Sandbox Program environment.
-The workaround is once at the Developer Console, add the following pattern to the end of the url `#release-cm-p1234-e5678 where 1234` 1234 is your *Program ID* and 5678 is your *Environment ID*.

 ### Using Manual Hibernation {#using-manual-hibernation}

-You can manually hibernate your Sandbox Program from the Developer Console in two different ways, using:

-* Environment detail screen
-* Environment listing screen

->[!NOTE]
->
->Access to Developer Console for a Sandbox Program is available to any user of Cloud Manager.
+You can manually hibernate your sandbox program from the Developer Console.
+Access to Developer Console for a sandbox program is available to any user of Cloud Manager.

 Follow these steps to manually hibernate your sandbox program environments.